 1- Combatting Procrastination

-One of the key benefits of the Two-Minute Rule is its ability to directly combat procrastination.
-By encouraging immediate action on short tasks, it prevents the delay that often leads to unnecessary task accumulation.
+One of the key benefits of the Two-Minute Rule is its ability to directly combat procrastination by encouraging you to tackle tasks immediately.
+By taking immediate action on short tasks, it prevents the delay that often leads to unnecessary task accumulation.

 2- Enhancing Productivity